What is Market Segmentation: meaning, examples, and tips

 Types of segmentation

 The more you segment, the more targeted your campaigns will be.
 You can segment leads and clients however you deem best.
-However, there are four main types of segmentation, and you can use them as the basis to start your segmentation process.
+However, there are five main market segmentation examples, and you can use them as the basis to start your segmentation process.

-- Demographic segmentation: This type of segmentation is the most popular and can be used as the basic one.
+This type of market segmentation is the most popular and can be used as the basic one.
 To segment clients according to their demographics, you need to know the following: